FAST and EASY HOMEMADE BUTTERMILK BISCUITS

 However, I strongly believe that everything tastes better from scratch so there had to be a better way.
 I wanted to create an easy, quick homemade buttermilk biscuit that was still buttery and flaky.
 Was it possible to create a crisp outer crust and a tender, flaky interior in less than 20 minutes?
 Forget rolling out the biscuit dough, letting it rest, and cutting it into perfect rounds.
 There is definitely an easier way!

-After trying several recipes, this one takes the cake as the best and easiest biscuit recipe.
-This drop biscuit recipe is adapted from America’s Test Kitchen Cookbook.
+After trying several recipes, this one takes the cake as the best biscuit recipe.
+This drop biscuit recipe is adapted from America's Test Kitchen Cookbook.
 They refer to them as the best drop biscuits for a reason.

 - Buttermilk is key to making tender and flavorful biscuits.
 The acidity in buttermilk helps the biscuit to rise and creates a creamy, tender biscuit.
 It works similar to heavy cream in recipes yet is low in fat.
 I keep a large carton of buttermilk in my refrigerator at all times because it can transform baked goods.